passdan/BioinformaticiansToolbox/NGS_QualityControl.md

 ### EXERCISE: fastp trimming and QC check

 1. Use fastp with defaults parameters to process the illumina paired end data and inspect the html output file
 2. Use the --cut_right parameter to apply a sliding window filtering.
-Default is Q20 Try with a quality filter of >30.
+(Default is Q20)
 3. Repeat the fastQC assessment of the resulting file
+4. [Optional] Try with a sliding window quality filter of >30!

 <details>
   <summary>